Dunbar Crest

 In the block — hold, combine, penetrate

 Five lines spread the opposition, create numerical advantages in specific zones, and give the ball carrier multiple real options in every moment.
 The ball carrier should always have at least two lines available.
 If only one line is open, circulation is needed before progressing.
+The CM reads the press — dropping to L3 under pressure, rising to L4 in open phases.

 01